cmgonzales/email/README.md

 # Securly email
-using tables and inline CSS. compatible with any email domains
+using html tables and inline CSS. compatible with any email domain.